mozilla/solitude/docs/topics/bango.rst

 Refunds
 =======

-The refund API gives access to 2 calls: DoRefund and GetRundStatus.
+The refund API gives access to 2 calls: DoRefund and GetRefundStatus.
 You will need a valid transaction to start a refund::

         POST /bango/refund/
         {"uuid": "uuid-of-the-transaction"}

-This will return the bango response and a pointer to the new transaction.
+This will return the bango response and a pointer to the **new transaction**.
 A refund generates a new transaction::

         GET /bango/refund/status/